Growth Trends for Related Jobs

 Perhaps you struggled (or slacked off) in your first year or two of college, then turned it around in your junior year, at which point your grades climbed significantly.
 Consider calculating your GPA for just your junior and senior years.
 Use those numbers to show your hiring manager just how much you improved over the course of your college career, and how your overall GPA doesn't do justice to your true potential.

 Otherwise, if life events impacted your performance in school, or you struggle with a learning disability that affected your performance in certain courses, consider telling that story in your interview.
 You can't go back and change your college GPA, but you can put it in context, which can go a long way with potential employers.

 2. Work Hard, in Relevant Positions

 Create a portfolio.
 Land an internship.
-Get as much relevant experience as you possibly can, as East Coast Executives President Kenneth L. Johnson suggested in an article for Monster.
+Get as much relevant experience as you possibly can, it may help your GPA, according to a study in the Journal of Population Economics.
 Consider interning or volunteering for a company in your desired field.
 Use these opportunities to network with people who can vouch for you later on and help you get your foot in the door, notwithstanding a bad college GPA.
-According to Johnson, unpaid work can function as a working interview, and put you on the radar of employers who might be seeking hard-working team members.
+In our experience temporary work can function as a working interview, and put you on the radar of employers who might be seeking hard-working team members.

 Use that work, along with any extracurricular projects you might have tackled in college (such as for a club, or an on-campus job), to create a list of relevant experience.
 If your grades don't accurately demonstrate your abilities, maybe this list can.
 Show prospective employers that you have the skills to contribute to their company, and that your college transcript doesn't do justice to those skills.